smart-edge-open/ido-specs/doc/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md

 ### Overview of SR-IOV CNI

-The Single Root I/O Virtualization (SR-IOV) feature provides the ability to partition a single physical PCI resource into virtual PCI functions that can be allocated to application and network function PODs.
+The Single Root I/O Virtualization (SR-IOV) feature provides the ability to partition a single physical PCI resource into virtual PCI functions that can be allocated to application and network function pods.
 To enable SR-IOV device resource allocation and CNI, OpenNESS Network Edge uses the SR-IOV CNI and SR-IOV Device Plugin.
 The SR-IOV CNI plugin enables the Kubernetes pod to be attached directly to an SR-IOV virtual function (VF) using the standard SR-IOV VF driver in the container host’s kernel.

 ![SR-IOV CNI](multussriov-images/sriov-cni.png)